 - You probably will pick the download link that says 4.X, that means the theme will work on version 4.1, 4.2 and 4.3 of the Wii Menu.

-- Some themes have different links for different regions, so please pick the one corresponding to your Wii’s region.
+- Some themes have different links for different regions, so pick the one corresponding to your Wii’s region.

 Section II - Building the Theme